T20 Powerplay Rules

 In T20 international matches, the rules of Powerplay are mentioned below:

-Within the first overs, only two fielders are allowed to field outside the 30-yard circle.
+Within the first five overs, only two fielders are allowed to field outside the 30-yard circle.

 During 6 to 20 overs, 5 fielders will be allowed to field outside the circle.

 Also, the fielding side can keep 5 fielders maximum in the leg side through the entire match.

 From the beginning of the T20 international matches, the Powerplay rules are the same and there are no modifications in their guidelines.
 Powerplay in T20I matches is formed in order to provide batsmen more opportunities to make the runs by playing more aggressively instead of defending.
 But this is not only advantageous for batters but also for bowlers as they can take more wickets by their bowling tactics.

 Powerplay in T20 international has taken the game to a different level where people enjoyed a lot within a few hours of cricketing the game in only 20 overs.